Audrey has owned and trained Malamutes from puppyhood into adulthood for over 15 years. She has also rescued many other dog breeds.

 - Heel.
 This is a command telling a dog you want them right beside you.

-There are, of course, many more commands, which we will get into later but let's have a look at the importance of these commands for any dog, but specifically, the Alaskan Malamute.
+There are, of course, many more commands, which we will get into later.
+Let's have a look at the importance of these commands for any dog, but specifically, the Alaskan Malamute.

 Training Challenges With Malamutes